In Linux mounting of devices (external disks,usb,cd drive) is done with a command known as

 Once you identify the partition which you want to mount then use the following command to mount the same.

 [[email protected] Desktop]# mount /dev/sda1 /mnt/part1

 Here, the mount point that should be created in the system is /mnt/part1.

-Un-mounting the Devices in Linux
+How to Unmount Devices in Linux

 Un-mount means detaching any device from the Linux system and it is generally done with umount command.
 So, while un-mounting any device you should tell Linux what device to un-mount.
 For example,